 The proposed project would not be expected to generate 100 trucks per day or 40 refrigerated trucks per day.
 Therefore, Eastern Neighborhoods PEIR Mitigation Measure G-3 is not applicable.
-In addition, the proposed project would not include any sources that would emit DPM or other TACs.
+In addition, the proposed project would not include any sources (e.g., back-up diesel generator) that would emit DPM or other TACs.
 Therefore, Eastern Neighborhoods PEIR Mitigation Measure G-4 is not applicable and impacts related to siting new sources of pollutants would be less than significant.